gdrapeau/aframe-physics-system-no-ammo/README.md

 - in the physics engine itself
 - in the version of the physics engine being used (which may not be the latest version)
-- or, in the integration of the phsyics engine with aframe-physics-system (or physx).
+- or, in the integration of the physics engine with aframe-physics-system (or physx).

 See [Driver-specific Limitations](#driver-specific-limitations) below for a list of known driver-specific limitations.